 Content marketing has a long shelf life

-If you create content and it’s hosted on your website, blog, channels or feeds, it’s there for as long as you want it to be.
+Writing content for your website, blog or wiki means it’s there for as long as you want it to be.

 There isn’t any campaign deadline.
 No having to buy extra slots to broadcast it again.
 No scheduling conflict that you can’t solve.
 The internet won’t suddenly disappear in a merger.
 And if you put a step wrong, you can use the same medium to correct it, and correct it quickly.

 Your content is your own to update, re-purpose, recirculate, take down, reproduce, retract or do whatever you want to without having a third party prohibit you from doing so through cost.

 By writing content, you make your marketing easier by creating something that has a long life.
 You create it, it’s yours.
 And it stays in circulation for as long as you want it to.